arjunkannawar/Pewlett-Hackard-Analysis/README.md

 ## Results

 #### - From the First deliverable, it is clear that a significant number of people are retiring.
-Amongst all tiltles, Senior Enginners will see a mximum number of people retiring.
+Amongst all tiltles, Senior Enginners will see a maximum number of people retiring.
 #### - From the management group just 2 people will be retiring which is not a worrisome number.
 #### - There are a total of 1549 people eligible for the Mentorship program.